GreatDevelopers/CivilOctave/sage/Readme.md

 ##INSATLLATION -:

+1. Just clone or fork from

+2. Go to terminal and go to
+	cd  /path/to/folder/CivilOctave/sage

+3. Run command python manage.py makemigratation

-just fork and run using python manage.py runserver
+4. Run app using python manage.py runserver

 ### FOLDERS -: